 Covering The Basics

-Arrangement Window is the window where you arrange your loops, samples, and recordings into the song.
+Arrangement Window is the window where you arrange your loops, samples, and recordings to build your track.
 This is the most important feature of any DAW, and everything is built around it.
 It’s a timeline and it always has a grid structure so that you can quantize or arrange your samples, loops, and melodies to the correct to your desired rythm.

 Loops are longer pieces of audio often containing many samples.
 They are called loops because most loops can be played on repeat.

 Samples are like loops but they are smaller.
-A loop contains a drum rhythm, an entire melody, or a set of chords.
-Samples are often just smaller pieces of audio, containing just one drum hit, or one tone, or one chord.
+Whereas a loop contains a drum rhythm, an entire melody, or a set of chords.
+Samples are often just smaller pieces of audio, containing just one drum hit, one tone, or one chord.

 DAW stands for Digital Audio Workstation, which is any type of software that is used to produce or edit music.

 Plugins are add-on software used to add functionality to your DAW.
-It can be effects, virtual instruments, or utilities.
-It’s called plugins because, in a sense, they plug into the host software.
+They can consist of effects, virtual instruments, or utilities.
+They’re called plugins because, in a sense, they plug into the host software.
 Plugins play an important role in modern music production.

 Over the years I’ve used freesound.com and Looperman.com to obtain those unique samples that arent available anywhere else.
 They are totally free and it’s great because you can pick which loops and samples you want and build your own library.
 The width and quality of your library are absolutely determining factors in how your music will sound.